tc39/notes/meetings/2019-03/mar-26.md

 WH: The issue is whether `-->` is allowed at the beginning of a script.
 According to Annex B grammar, it's not.

-LBR: It's not written in any grammar.
+LEO: It's not written in any grammar.

 WH: The issue is more about if `-->` is allowed at the beginning of a script or not.
 Adding the newlines here is a red herring.
 So I would not support this change.
 If we want to fix it, we should look at what `-->` does at the beginning of various parsing contexts.

-LBR: What is the actual behavior of the Function constructor in passing the body parameters?
+LEO: What is the actual behavior of the Function constructor in passing the body parameters?
 In this proposed change, I'd like to know that the source text has a guaranteed output.

 WH: We don't normally dictate the spacing/parentheses placement/line breaks.

-LBR: If we don't change this today, we end up with implementations not being consistent with the spec in a way.
+LEO: If we don't change this today, we end up with implementations not being consistent with the spec in a way.

 WH: There's an inconsistency problem with `-->` in other places, not just here.
 And that might solve the problem in the way you want.

-LBR: I would rather not have HTML close comment at all.
+LEO: I would rather not have HTML close comment at all.
 I'm just looking at the web reality today and what's elegant for the code.

 WH: In Annex B, `-->` is allowed only after a new line.
 However, implementations seem to accept that even in contexts where it's not preceded by a newline, such as in `eval("-->")`.
 We need to figure out whether the new line prefix is necessary or not.
 For example, if you do `eval("-->")` you don't get a syntax error even though Annex B states that you should?
 We should make the grammar consistent throughout the language, not just in the Function constructor.

 MM: I'll try to clarify WH's issue.
 Although the current spec does imply that the acceptance of `-->` is whether there is a newline or not, not just in function body but also in eval, all of the places where it should be rejected because of an absence of a newline are actually getting accepted.
 So the problem is that the grammar in Annex B already does not match web reality.
 And if you fix it there, then the newline issue there no longer affects whether `-->` is accepted or not.
 The problem with `-->` is not unique to function bodies.

-LBR: That sounds like it would be extending the HTML comments grammar.
+LEO: That sounds like it would be extending the HTML comments grammar.
 If we cannot find consensus now, I'd rather we bring it to the end of the meeting.

 BT: Maybe we can discuss it at the end.

-LBR: I'd like to discuss it with browser implementers, since I'd like to fix it for this case.
+LEO: I'd like to discuss it with browser implementers, since I'd like to fix it for this case.

 BT: Please discuss with Leo offline.